budjb/grails-jersey-request-builder/README.md

-RequestBuilder Plugin
+Jersey Request Builder Plugin
 ===================================

 Usage
 -----
-The RequestBuilder plugin basically provides a convenient helper class to build and process web requests utilizing the Jersey library.
+The Jersey Request Builder plugin provides a convenient helper class to build and process web requests utilizing the Jersey library.

 Basic usage is as follows: